n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 > same as the shaping characteristic `BASE_POS_FIRST`, which does not
 > use the above search algorithm at all.

+> Note: Because Kannada employs the `BLWF_MODE_POST_ONLY` shaping
+> characteristic, consonants with below-base special forms will occur
+> only after the base consonant.
+>
+> During the base-consonant search, therefore, all of these below-base
+> form sequences will be encountered and tagged correctly as
+> "Halant,_consonant_" patterns.
+Step 2.5 below exists to ensure that
+> the "_consonant_,Halant" pattern preceding the base consonant in
+> for below-base forms in other Indic scripts will also be tagged correctly.

 #### 2.2: Matra decomposition ####